LONDON Investors have a good reason to question whether Glencore's prospective share listing heralds the end of the commodity bull run.

 The company completed its purchase of the metals warehousing division of Pacorini, the Italian family owned company, last September.

-The logic for an IPO also includes a need to pay off retiring partners and a realisation the business model is vulnerable, which was seen in the credit crisis, when the cost of buying protection against a Glencore debt default rocketed.
+The logic for an IPO also includes a need to pay off retiring partners and a realization the business model is vulnerable, which was seen in the credit crisis, when the cost of buying protection against a Glencore debt default rocketed.

 The fact that Glencore regards the current timing as attractive for an IPO does not necessarily mean its partners are preparing for a downturn, some investors argue.